muradmanni/Rotten-Thesaurus/README.md

 ## Overview
 Rotten Thesaurus is a website that allows users to search thousands of movies with a search bar.
 Selecting a movie will show the alternative name(synonym) of the movie, genre, and other details, as well the trigger warnings which will allow users to view the spoilers.

+## User Story
+As a parody movie director,
+I want to search for a real movie and be given an alternate title.
+So that I can use it for my parody movie.

 ## Learning Objectives
 ```
 Speak technically about a feature you implemented in your project